Itsjustme27/Hashnode/cmhhyoywl000102l14kqidysa.md

 ### TL ; DR

-Even though i mostly looked at the solved writeups before solving it half of it myself, i found the Emotet malware in the pcap file.
+Even though i mostly looked at the solved writeups, I solved half of it myself unknowingly lol.

 ### Background